sai-kiran-y/uplink/examples/bbb/updates/deb_update/README.md

 # Deb update

-If you have a deb package to be installed on the device(Raspberry Pi in this case), then deb_update is the right way do it.
-In this example, we try to install the apt-src deb package on the Raspberry Pi. [deb_update.sh](deb_update.sh) script has the logic of installing a deb package.
+If you have a deb package to be installed on the device(Beaglebone Black in this case), then deb_update is the right way do it.
+In this example, we try to install the apt-src deb package on Beaglebone. [deb_update.sh](deb_update.sh) script has the logic of installing a deb package.

 ## updater